 If you’ve decided to come to Thailand for your next holiday, here are 120+ Thailand Travel Tips for first-timers!

 Thailand Travel Tips: Before You Leave

 - Packing: In addition to the standard packing items for a trip to Southeast Asia, for Thailand you should pack shoes that are easy to slip on and off, as well as a shawl or light sweater to wear when entering temples.
 (Note you can buy tank tops, shorts, colorful loose-fitting pants, and sarongs for cheap in Thailand).

-- Book at least your first night’s accommodation, wherever your first Thailand destination is.
+- Book at least your first night’s accommodation in Thailand, wherever your first Thai destination is.
 Check accommodation here for Bangkok, Chiang Mai, and Phuket Town.

 - Contact your accommodation and ask the best way to reach them from the airport.
 If they don’t have airport pick-up, ask how much a taxi or tuk-tuk should cost from the airport to them.

 - Download useful apps for use in Thailand: Google Maps and maps.me (both for downloading maps offline), Grab (same as Uber), Currency (converter app) and Food Panda (same as Uber Eats).

 - Have a flight booked departing Thailand.
 Upon check-in at the airport, you may need to show a confirmation email as proof of onward travel (or have a round-trip ticket).

 - Call your bank and submit a travel notice for your time in Thailand, so your card doesn’t get blocked.